Travis

-Building a Rust Project
+Build a Rust Project

 For Language versions and other build-environment specific information visit our reference pages:

-Choosing a Rust version #
+Choose a Rust version #

 By default, we download and install the latest stable Rust release at the start of the build (thanks to rustup).
-The minimal profile is used and includes the following language tools cargo, rustc, and rustup.
+The minimal profile is used and includes the following language tools: cargo, rustc, and rustup.

 If you want additional language tools like rustfmt or clippy, please install them in before_install.